Advent formation is underway. Lent is on the horizon. But what are formation leaders to make of the season between them?

 - “Being Baptized: Race” by Willie James Jennings in The Blackwell Companion to Christian Ethics, eds.
 Stanley Hauerwas and Samuel Wells, 2nd ed.
 (Malden, MA: Blackwell, 2011), 277-89 – for a discussion of the theological and social implications of baptism for churches immersed in a racially inequitable landscape

 - “A Feminist Apostles’ Creed” by Sarah Moon in “Liberating Liturgies: A Creed and a Call” at Patheos website (Sept.
-17, 2014) – for a creative take on the Apostles’ Creed that challenges patriarchal and white supremacist interpretations (note: this resource contains explicit language)
+17, 2014) – for a creative take on the Apostles’ Creed that challenges patriarchal and white supremacist interpretations (note: this resource contains language that might be considered profane)

 Illuminations and Revelations